Horse culture

 A horse culture is a tribal group or community whose day-to-day life revolves around the herding and breeding of horses.
 Beginning with the domestication of the horse on the steppes of Eurasia, the horse transformed each society that adopted its use.
-Notable examples are the Mongols of Mongolia, the Scythian and Turkic nomads of Central Asia, the Plains Indians, the Guaycuru peoples of the Gran Chaco, and the Mapuche and Tehuelche of Patagonia after horses were imported from Europe, particularly from Spain, during the 16th century.
+Notable examples are the Mongols of Mongolia, the Scythian and Turkic nomads of Central Asia, the Plains Indians, the Chichimecas of the Gran Chichimeca, the Guaycuru peoples of the Gran Chaco, and the Mapuche and Tehuelche of Patagonia after horses were imported from Europe, particularly from Spain, during the 16th century.
 A common form of leisure in these horse cultures was horse racing and placing bets on these races.